 What Is Nutritionism?

-Unlike nutrition, Nutritionism is not a science.
+Unlike nutrition, nutritionism is not a science.
 It’s an ideology.
 A religion-like philosophy, complete with believers who blindly follow each other off a cliff of common sense.

-Followers of Nutritionism believe the source and condition of the ingredients used to make any pet food have nothing to do with the quality of the finished product.
+Followers of nutritionism believe the source and condition of the ingredients used to make any pet food have nothing to do with the quality of the finished product.

 They insist that so long as the numbers and nutrient content of those ingredients meet certain criteria, a kibble can be designed to be a perfect replacement for fresh, real food.

-Kibble — As Good As Nature?
+Kibble — Better Than Nature?

 Notice the dramatically higher carbohydrate content of the kibble compared to a dog’s natural ancestral diet.